 RT60 – the authenticity of space through sound.

 The RT60 project involves ongoing research, inquiry and artistic processes focusing on the notion of individualistic sonic identity within architecture.
-This is accomplished primarily through concentration on the inherent ‘sonic fingerprint’ of each individual structure, in accordance to its unique and specific design, dimensions, materials, and manifestation which is captured, examined, and expressed through impulse response technology, then mediated into various forms of abstraction.
+This is accomplished primarily through concentration on the inherent ‘sonic fingerprint’ of each individual structure, in accordance to its unique and specific design, dimensions, and materials, which is captured, examined, and expressed through impulse response technology, then mediated into various forms of abstraction.

 As this investigation furthers, not only do varied and complex formal and analytical processes and notions emerge, but those of conceptual and philosophical nature do as well, specifically in regards to a modern / postmodern discourse.
 The complex tension between inherence, universality and isolated, contextualized, specific condition makes way for further consideration and examination.
 When applied to 20th century Modernist Architecture, this dialectic magnifies.
 What happens when a structure designed with utopian and universal means and method begins to demonstrate and prove that its own characteristics are unique to only itself?
 What happens when within this space, a myriad and potentially infinite number of characteristics are present, namely in impulse responses that change from subtle location, temperature, and material shifts?
 Does this undermine the whole notion of Modernism itself or does it bear a new breed?
 Does it push Modern / Postmodern discourse to a closer point of reconciliation, heading further towards hybridization?
 What does this mean for space and time, especially when re-producible?
 What could this mean regarding experience and action taken within our daily lives, and those that can be re-contextualized in such dramatic ways?
 These are only a handful of many of the continually emerging discoveries and branches of inquiry unveiled through this investigation.

-Only now in this day and age of technology and computing, as well as deeper understanding of ourselves, and the world in which we live, can we utilize these new methods of measurement and analysis to consider and reframe our own existence and those we manifest.
+Only now in this day and age of technology and computing, as well as deeper understanding of ourselves and the world in which we live, can we utilize these new methods of measurement and analysis to consider and reframe our own existence and those we manifest.

 For the initial stage of this project, to exhibit at the Städelschule Rundgang 2012, I have sampled three spaces within the Städelschule: the rector office, the aula, and atelier H7 (which is also the office of the ‘Institut für Kunstkritik’).
 This first stage provided the opportunity to explore and establish the processes of this investigation, and to examine the differences within one material structure utilizing small, medium, and large formal attributes, allowing for a strong and stable pedagogical base.
 Although chosen mostly for their formal attributes, these particular Städelschule spaces are also important, as they represent key points of power and socio-political order as ‘government / head’, ‘state / collective’, and ‘subject / individual’.